Commemorations

 The Cessation of the Second World War in Asia

-On the 15th of August, we solemnly commemorate the Cessation of the Second World War in Asia with ceremonies held at Ereveld Menteng Pulo and Ereveld Kembang Kuning, as well as other war cemeteries.
-These commemorations have an international orientation and are held in English.
-This day extends beyond the boundaries of remembrance to embrace international unity, with representatives from various nations joining to honour the shared history and sacrifices.
+The 15th of August marks the Cessation of the Second World War in Asia and is observed with ceremonies at Menteng Pulo, Kembang Kuning, as well as other Netherlands war cemeteries in Indonesia.
+These commemorations have an international character and are conducted in English, allowing for broader participation.